usds/SME-QA-Website/pages/phases/job-announcement/create-announcement-on-usajobs.md

 > While the format (including length) of a résumé cannot be restricted, you may place a reasonable limit on the number of pages of a résumé that will be reviewed as part of your initial qualification determination.
 This limit must be clearly explained in the job opportunity announcement.
 You may not automatically screen-out applicants who submit résumés of longer lengths.
 For example, you may state in your job opportunity announcement, “Please limit your résumé to 5 pages.
 If more than 5 pages are submitted, only the first 5 pages will be reviewed to determine your eligibility/qualifications.

+#### Requesting documents from federal employees

+The job announcement template created for this assessment strategy requests an SF-50 from current or former federal employees in order to assist HR in confirming the applicant's grade before the certificate is issued.
+However, failure to include the document would not prevent an applicant from moving forward.
+If necessary, an SF-50 can be obtained from the applicant's agency before the certificate is issued.

 ### 6. This Job Is Open To

 When posting your job to the public, select only *The public*, which encompasses veterans and other groups.
 This section isn't a recruitment advertisement, and selecting additional options makes it unclear to applicants who is eligible to apply.